-Mike Marjama Has a New Major-League Mission
+Mike Marjama Has a New Major League Mission

-He retired from Major League Baseball after 15 games to help people with eating disorders.
+He retired from MLB after 15 games to help people with eating disorders.
 Now, the former Seattle Mariners catcher opens up about his own struggle.September 13, 2018

 Everything always needed to be in the right place.
 At dinner, the plates needed to be right in the center, evenly matched on the place mats.
 The fork and knife needed to line up with the bottom of the plate.
 The napkin and cup needed to be in the perfect spot.
-All of it, centered and symmetrical.
+All of it centered and symmetrical.
 Sometimes people would knock the plate slightly off center, just to get to him.
 It didn't matter whether it was baseball, schoolwork or his diet.
 He needed everything just right, even if it came at his own expense.

-It was like that in the sports he played, too.
+It was like that in the sports he played too.
 If Mike Marjama needed to improve his ability to block balls in the dirt, he spent hours throwing his body in front of baseballs.
 At night, he'd run sprints on the basketball court before sneaking into his high school batting cage.
 He'd put a tarp up in the family garage and hit.
 He'd leave the door to the baseball field cracked open after practice so he could sneak back in late at night to continue working on his swing.

 When it came to wrestling, Marjama learned he needed to cut weight and began pushing the line further and further, trying to get an advantage over his opponents.
 "A lot of wrestling is just willpower," Marjama says.
 "Can I will myself to really punish myself?
 I loved it because that's just what I did best—have more will than anybody.
 I could just outwork everybody."